 Second up we have the domestic profit growth.
 This is the point that makes it easy to overlook the flatline trend in Trademark Coca-Cola sales because the average shareholder won’t really care.
 I mean all most folks see over the years is the growing bottom line.
 For instance in 1988 the company made an operating profit of $400 million from the USA.
 Last year the comparable figure was around $2.5 billion for North America as a whole.
 North America unit case volume, across all products, grew from roughly 3 billion per annum to around 5.55 billion per annum over the same time frame.

 The reason I mention all this is because the company has come under fire for lack of growth.
-Just like domestic Trademark Coca-Cola sales things seem to be in a steady state.
-For example Coca-Cola has spent $4 billion on advertising in each of the last three years.
-Global unit case volume for that period reads like this: 29.2 billion (2015), 29.3 billion (2016), 29.2 billion (2017).
+I mean Coca-Cola has spent $4 billion on advertising in each of the last three years.
+Global unit case volume for that period reads like this: 29.2 billion (2015), 29.3 billion (2016) and 29.2 billion (2017).

-Now, as it stands Coca-Cola stock offers a 5% earnings yield.
+Now, Coca-Cola stock offers a 5% earnings yield as things currently stand.
 On top of that, the company can try to do four things to boost growth.
 Firstly, it can attempt to increase worldwide per capita consumption of its products.
 Secondly, global population growth could do heavy lifting on its own should that prove difficult.
 Thirdly, it can make its underlying operations more profitable.
 Finally, it could use its current $10 billion annual profit engine to do other things (e.g. acquisitions).
 Despite it being a poor performer over the past few years I think the path to double-digit long term returns isn’t as tough as it seems.